 What Is Elasticity of Demand?

 Elasticity of demand refers to the shift in demand for an item or service when a change occurs in one of the variables that buyers consider as part of their purchase decisions.
-It’s a relationship between demand and another variable, such as price, availability of substitutes, advertising pressure and customer income.
+It’s a relationship between demand and another variable, such as price, availability of substitutes, advertising pressure, and customer income.

-By contrast, products that are inelastic do not experience large shifts in demand due to changes in their purchase-consideration variables.
+In contrast, products that are inelastic do not experience large shifts in demand due to changes in their purchase-consideration variables.
 Customers remain rigid or firm in their buying choices for certain products and are unwilling or unable to be flexible.
 Tobacco products and utilities are classic examples of inelasticity of demand because, most times, a change in price or increase in advertising won’t significantly influence consumer demand.

 Key Takeaways

-• Elasticity of demand describes the potential for variation in demand for a product or service arising from changes in price, customer income, advertising and other related factors.
+• Elasticity of demand describes the potential for variation in demand for a product or service arising from changes in price, customer income, advertising, and other related factors.

-• Many factors influence elasticity, such as price, availability of substitutes, necessity, brand loyalty and urgency.
+• Many factors influence elasticity, such as price, availability of substitutes, necessity, brand loyalty, and urgency.

 • Understanding elasticity of demand can help guide a business’s marketing and selling strategies to maximize profitability.